What is Fermented Coffee?

 Benefits of Fermented Coffee

 Fermenting coffee isn’t just trendy.
 There are a number of reasons for choosing fermented coffee over regular coffee.
 But first, a word of caution.
 You might think that, since the coffee is fermented, it would be full of probiotics (the good bacteria that help your digestive system) like yogurt.
-But keep in mind that the fermentation process in coffee occurs before roasting the beans, so all the probiotics present after the fermentation are actually eliminated during the roast.
+But keep in mind that the fermentation process in coffee occurs before roasting the beans, so all the probiotics present after the fermentation are eliminated during the roast.

 Probiotics aside, here are just five of the benefits fermented coffee has to offer: